open-civic/cdms-doc/ArchitectureOfUDMS.md

 We also want to develop a **unified** model (the U in UDMS) in application and data management, where we can leverage and integrate various technologies and application/data platforms, in anticipating and embracing the technological diversity (and its strength) than in reaction to unmanaged fragmentation.
-UDMS starts mainly as a Java (or JVM-based) project, but aimed to go well beyond being Java-cetric.
+UDMS starts mainly as a Java (or JVM-based) project, but aimed to go well beyond being Java-centric.

 Our objective and experience align well with Spring Framework!
 While being a time-tested and mature technology, whose modular and lightweight design philosophy resonates with ours, Spring remains progressive and innovative.
 The latest Spring Boot